dalalbhargav07/Da/Classification of live streaming tweets using pyspark/README.md

 $SPARK_HOME/bin/spark-submit spark_predict_output.py
 ```

-Finally, the output csv file will be saved in the path "data/output_data" as output.csv
+Finally, the output csv file will be saved in the path "data/output_data" as output.csv.